Porges/ways-to-play/src/games/laugh-and-lie-down/laugh-and-lie-down.md

 All players put 2 stakes into the pot; the dealer stakes 3 instead (so that the pot contains 11 stakes).

 Deal out 8 cards to each player one at a time.
 The remaining 12 cards are turned face-up upon the table to form the central pool.
-If there are four cards of the same suit (a ‘{%a glossary#mournival,murnivall %}’) amongst the pool cards, the dealer takes it.
+If there are four cards of the same suit (a ‘[murnivall](articles/glossary.md#mournival)’) amongst the pool cards, the dealer takes it.

 Starting with the player to the dealer’s left, each player in turn plays a card from their hand that matches one of the face-up cards in the pool by rank.
 They then capture the pair of cards.
 If a player is unable to capture a card on their turn, then they _Lie Down_ all the cards in their hand to add to the central pool and are out of the game for the remainder of the round (presumably, as everyone else _Laughs_ at them).

-If there are three cards of the same rank in the pool (a ‘{% a glossary#prial,perryall %}’), all three may be captured by the fourth card.
+If there are three cards of the same rank in the pool (a ‘[perryall](articles/glossary.md#prial)’), all three may be captured by the fourth card.

 Cards from the hand may be placed directly into a player’s captured cards in the following situations:
 - If a player has a pair in hand when another pair of the same rank is captured, they may place it into their captured cards.